-Unlike a language compiler, a user can always choose not to, or might just forget to run a static analysis tool.
-Therefore, there are two modes of failure that apply to all vulnerabilities:

-- 1. The user fails to apply the appropriate static analysis tool to their code. - 2.
+- Unlike a language compiler, a user can always choose not to, or might just forget to run a static analysis tool. - 25 Therefore, there are two modes of failure that apply to all vulnerabilities: - 1.
+The user fails to apply the appropriate static analysis tool to their code. - 2.
 The user fails to review or mis-interprets the output of static analysis.

-SPARK.3 Type System [IHN]
+G.3 Type System [IHN]

-SPARK's type system is a simplification of that of Ada.
-Both Explicit and Implicit conversions are permitted in SPARK, as is instantiation and use of Unchecked_Conversion [SB 1.3].

-A design goal of SPARK is the provision of static type safety, meaning that programs can be shown to be free from all run-time type failures using entirely static analysis.
-If this optional analysis is achieved, a SPARK program should never raise an exception at run-time.
+- 29 SPARK mitigates this vulnerability. - 30 SPARK's type system is a simplification of Ada's type system.
+Both Explicit and Implicit conversions are permitted - in SPARK, as is instantiation and use of Unchecked Conversion [SB 1.3]. - 32 A design goal of SPARK is the provision of static type safety, meaning that programs can be shown to be free from - all run-time type failures using entirely static analysis.
+If this optional analysis is achieved, a SPARK program - 34 should never raise an exception at run-time.

-SPARK.4 Bit Representation [STR]
+G.4Bit Representation [STR] 1

-SPARK is designed to offer a semantics which is independent of the underlying representation chosen by a compiler for a particular target machine.
+- 2 SPARK mitigates this vulnerability. - 3 SPARK is designed to offer a semantics which is independent of the underlying representation chosen by a compiler for a particular target - machine.
 Representation clauses are permitted, but these do not affect the semantics as seen by a static analysis tool [SB 1.3].

-SPARK.5 Floating-point Arithmetic [PLF]
+G.5 Floating-point Arithmetic [PLF] 5

 SPARK is identical to Ada with respect to this vulnerability and its mitigation.
-See Ada.5 [PLF].
+See C.5 [PLF].
+6

-SPARK.6 Enumerator Issues [CCB]
+G.6 Enumerator Issues [CCB] 7

 SPARK is identical to Ada with respect to this vulnerability and its mitigation.
-See Ada.6 [CCB].
+See C.6 [CCB].
+8

-SPARK.7 Numeric Conversion Errors [FLC]
+9 G.7 Numeric Conversion Errors [FLC]

-SPARK is designed to be amenable to static verification of the absence of predefined exceptions, and in particular all cases covered by this vulnerability [SB 11].
-All numeric conversions (both explicit and implicit) give rise to a verification condition that must be discharged, typically using an automated theorem-prover.
+- SPARK prevents this vulnerability.
+10 - SPARK is designed to be amenable to static verification of the absence of predefined exceptions, and in particular 11 - 12 all cases covered by this vulnerability [SB 11].
+All numeric conversions (both explicit and implicit) give rise to a - verification condition that must be discharged, typically using an automated theorem-prover.
+13

-SPARK.8 String Termination [CJM]
+G.8 String Termination [CJM] 14

 SPARK is identical to Ada with respect to this vulnerability and its mitigation.
-See Ada.8 [CJM].
+See C.8 [CJM].
+15

-SPARK.9 Buffer Boundary Violation (Buffer Overflow) [HCB]
+G.9 Buffer Boundary Violation (Buffer Overflow) [HCB] 16

-SPARK is designed to permit static analysis for all such boundary violations, through techniques such as theorem proving or abstract interpretation [SB 11].

-SPARK programs that have been subject to this level of analysis can be compiled with run-time checks suppressed, supported by a body of evidence that such checks could never fail, and thus removing the possibility of erroneous execution.
+- 17 SPARK prevents this vulnerability. - SPARK is designed to permit static analysis for all such boundary violations, through techniques such as theorem 18 - proving or abstract interpretation [SB 11].
+19 - 20 SPARK programs that have been subject to this level of analysis can be compiled with run-time checks suppressed, - supported by a body of evidence that such checks could never fail, and thus removing the possibility of erroneous 21 - execution.
+22

-SPARK.10 Unchecked Array Indexing [XYZ]
+Unchecked Array Indexing [XYZ] 23

-SPARK.11 Unchecked Array Copying [XYW]
+Unchecked Array Copying [XYW] G.11 25